xmos/xcore_iot/examples/bare-metal/cifar10/README.rst

 - ship
 - truck

 A Python 3 script is provided that will generate one example image from each of the classes above.
-This script requires `Tensorflow <https://www.tensorflow.org/>`__ and `Numpy <https://numpy.org/>`__.
-If you have already installed the XMOS AI Toolchain extensions then you have these requirements.
-Alternatively, you can install using `pip`.
+This script requires Python.
+Ensure you have installed Python 3 and the XCore SDK Python requirements.

 To generate the images run:

 .. code-block:: console